freud/CV/resume.md

 2016-Now, [https://www.meetup.com/DEV-ZG/](https://www.meetup.com/DEV-ZG/)

 Organising and leading local software developers community meetup.
+In my spare time.
+From software developers for software developers.

 **Summary:**
 - Responsible for a concept, coordination, and the main idea of meetings.